ewolff/microservice-istio/HOW-TO-RUN.md

 Istio comes with an installation of [Prometheus](https://prometheus.io/).
 It collects metrics from the proxies of the services.
 This is the foundation for monitoring.

-Enter `kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=prometheus -o jsonpath='{.items[0].metadata.name}') 9090:9090` to create a proxy for the Prometheus service.
+Enter `kubectl -n istio-system port-forward deployment/prometheus 9090:9090` to create a proxy for the Prometheus service.

 You can access Prometheus at http://localhost:9090/ then.